 Susan Heun retired from Caddo Parish Public Schools in June of 2007 with over 33 years of service; twenty-eight of those years she worked at the Caddo Career & Technology Center as a member of the office staff.
 Susan joined the CCTC Foundation as its secretary in August of 2008.

-Susan is married to Clyde Heun, a former Caddo Parish Public School teacher and coach.
+Susan is married to Clyde Heun, a former Caddo Parish Public School teacher, and coach.
 Clyde currently teaches EMT classes in the Paramedic Program at Bossier Parish Community College.
-The Heun family also includes son, Chris; daughter-in-law, Tara; grandchildren, Meredith and Jacob.
+The Heun family also includes a son, Chris; daughter-in-law, Tara; grandchildren, Meredith and Jacob.

 Prior to Lyco, Bill spent thirteen years at Caddo Career & Technology Center, serving as an instructor in Graphic Arts, Education for Careers, and Digital Media.

 Spring is a native of Shreveport.
 She is a graduate of Grambling State University.
 She has a Master’s Plus 30 Degree and also has a Reading Specialist Degree.
 She attended Southern University in Shreveport, Louisiana State University in Shreveport, and La Tech in Ruston, Louisiana.

 Her experiences include teaching at Woodlawn High School for 23 years and Caddo Career & Technology Center for 13 years as an Inclusion and Literacy Teacher.
 She also taught Adult Literacy for several years.

 Spring is a member of Christ Temple Missionary Baptist Church.
 She is very active in the mission work of the church.
 She is an active member of the North Shreveport Kiwanis Club and serves as the current treasurer.
 She is actively involved in the Bethane High School Alumni Association and serves as treasurer, and a member of the Legends Committee; that helps with decision making and activities of the association.